Port Lands Flood Protection

 Cherry Street Stormwater and Lakefilling Project

-The Port Lands Flood Protection Program is comprised of two separate projects: the recently completed Cherry Street Stormwater and Lakefilling Project and the Port Lands Flood Protection and Enabling Infrastructure Project.
 The Cherry Street Stormwater and Lakefilling project included the creation of new land that will form the foundation of the future Promontory Park.
 This took place in several stages, beginning with the construction of a CORE Stone Revetment Berm and Combi Dock Wall.
 The new dock wall including concrete cap, tie backs, and sheet piles form the border for the lake filling process, which will place 436,000 cubic metres of locally sourced clean fill into the water, creating a new land mass adjacent to the new Cherry Street Bridge and edge of Promontory Park North.

-One of the challenges of the lakefilling and revetment scope was dealing with the abundance of sediment at the bottom of Lake Ontario.
+One of the challenges of the lake filling and revetment scope was dealing with the abundance of sediment at the bottom of Lake Ontario.
 To minimize risk, the team dredged the outside of the revetment, ensuring that the core stone would rest on the lake bed.
 To remove the sediment, the project partnered with Ports Toronto to transport the removed soil to where it could be used as lakefill on the nearby Toronto Island.

 Port Lands Flood Protection Project

-The PLFPEI Project comprises the flood protection and naturalization features, as well as the construction of major municipal infrastructure to maintain functional transportation and service networks.
-The project site is also categorized as one of the most industrialized lands of Toronto.
-Due to the size and scope of the project, extensive coordination with multiple trades subcontractors is required.
+The PLFPEI Project includes flood protection and naturalization features, as well as major municipal infrastructure to maintain functional transportation and service networks.
+The project site is also categorized as one of the most industrialized lands in Toronto.
+Due to the size and scope of the project, extensive coordination with multiple trade subcontractors is required.
+As part of the early works package, demolition of existing buildings on the site were completed, with the preservation of Fire Hall 30, a designated heritage building, which will be relocated and serve as an information centre.

 The Port Lands is approximately 81 hectares with the river valley spanning 1.2 km within the site, and excavation of roughly 1.5 million cubic metres of fill creating 25 hectares of green space.
 By methods of bioremediation and combustible process, roughly 70% of soil will be repurposed and reused back into the Port Lands area.
 Excess soil management protocols have been put in place that include the testing and tracking of soil in and out of the job site.
 Once the project is complete it will provide 300 hectares of flood protection.